sagemath/trac_to_gh/Issue 7220.md

 # Issue 7220: Spanish doc #8 "The Matrix of Frobenius on Hyperelliptic Curves"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7220

 Original creator: Loufer